arp95/artag_detection_and_tracking/README.md

-# Code for Project 1 of ENPM 673-Perception for Autonomous Robots
+# Code for Project 1 of ENPM 673 - Perception for Autonomous Robots

 ### Authors